kmalhotra30/KR/submission/Readme.txt

-In order to run this module , hit 'SAT -Sn inputfile' in the terminal.
+In order to run this module , hit './SAT -Sn inputfile' in the terminal.

+Incase an error occurs , then ensure that the 'SAT' shell script is executable.
+To do so hit 'chmod +x SAT' in the terminal.

 -S1 , -S2 , -S3 corresponds to DPLL , DPLL + heuristic 1 , DPLL + heuristic 2 and 'inputfile' corresponds to the input file containing the SAT problem in DIMACS format.